jangroth/aws-certification-notes/devops-engineer-professional.md

 * *Consolidated billing*
   * One *paying account* linked to many *linked accounts*
   * Pricing benefits (Volumes, Storage, Instances)
+* Create account hierachy with *Organizational Units* (OUs)
+* Apply SCPs across the hierachy
+* Apply Tag Policies across the hierachy

+### Service Control Policies (SCP)
+Service control policies (SCPs) are one type of policy that you can use to manage your organization.
+SCPs offer central control over the maximum available permissions for all accounts in your organization, allowing you to ensure your accounts stay within your organization’s access control guidelines.
+SCPs are available only in an organization that has all features enabled.
+SCPs aren't available if your organization has enabled only the consolidated billing features.

+### Tag Policies
+Tag policies are a type of policy that can help you standardize tags across resources in your organization's accounts.
+In a tag policy, you specify tagging rules applicable to resources when they are tagged.

 <a name="4_23_2"></a>
 ### [↖](#4_23)[↑](#4_23_1_1)[↓](#4_24) Limits: